 “So I sent those dispatches, which are now called ‘blogs,'” I said, on the hangout, and they were laughing because the term weblog didn’t exist yet, and its short version, “blog,” certainly hadn’t been coined, and then Jason said, “1995!?
 Wow!
 You are the original digital nomad!”

 It was funny and it also made me feel a little old, but proud.
-And heck, I’m going to own that.
+And heck, I’m going to own that, there is a lot of work in an online business, same as in journalism and I was one of the firsts to be blazing a trail on the web.
 A couple of people had experimented with it before me – notably Tony and Maureen Wheeler, the founders of Lonely Planet guidebooks – who took an old Cadillac through the USA and posted dispatches from their trip to the same site.
 The site was O’Reilly and Associates’ Global Network Navigator (GNN), which was founded to experiment with posting content to this new thing called the World Wide Web.
 They eventually sold the site to AOL who slowly absorbed it into their web property, discarding a lot of the content along the way, and Tony and Maureen hadn’t saved their dispatches so you can’t find them.
 But I did save mine, and transformed it into a book almost a decade later.

 Pro blogging, writing and publishing